gedex/wp-slack/readme.txt

 By default, there are two events that can be sent to Slack:

+1. When a post needs review (status transitioned to 'pending')
 1. When a post is published
 1. When there's a new comment